 3Eleven is a 25-story, 245-unit apartment tower under construction at 311 W Illinois St in River North.
 The building will have ground-level retail space and garage parking for 109 cars.

-Pre-leasing is expected to begin late in the summer of 2017.
+Pre-leasing is began in the fall of 2017.

 The details of 3Eleven’s unit mix and apartment finishes are not yet available.